Fred-B-Berendse/grad-rate-predictions/README.md

 In an attempt to limit the number of features, normalized targets and features were fitted with sklearn's `MultiTaskLassoCV` model, which utilizes cross validation to optimize the shrinkage hyperparameter $\alpha$.
 For this model, five-fold validation was used with a maximum number of iterations of 100.
 Because the targets were pre-normalized, the option to fit the intercept was turned off.

-When the model was run on the training set, only 13 iterations were necessary to find that the best value of $\alpha$ was around 0.08, which indicates that the model is doing very little to punish large coefficient values.
+When the model was run on the training set, only 13 iterations were necessary to find that the best value of $\alpha$ was around 0.08.
 Below are the best-fit values of $\alpha$, as well as R<sup>2</sup> and RMSE for each target.
 Residuals and coefficients for each model are very similar to the ordinary regression model.

 | Target | Train R<sup>2</sup> | Test R<sup>2</sup> | Test RMSE |
 |--------|------|----------|---------|-----|